ramnathv/corise-r-for-ds/notes/week-01/03-importing-data/03-importing-data.md

 it provides you with a highly consistent vocabulary of small building blocks that can be strung together to accomplish complex tasks.

-One learning tip I can give you is that everytime you encounter a new function, write it down with an example and fill in your own description.
+One learning tip I can give you is that every time you encounter a new function, write it down with an example and fill in your own description.
 Periodically refer to this so you internalize this in your mind.